 ** I cannot fully guarantee the sex of any baby rabbit, although I can give you a very good idea by the time they are ready to be collected at ten weeks old.

-** All animals are provided with a care sheet and supply of food., plus any after care advice you may need.
+** All animals are provided with a care sheet, supply of food and a vaccination card from my vet, plus any after care advice you may need.

 ** If you want rabbits to live together they will BOTH need to be neutered (regardless of whether it is two bucks, two does or a buck and a doe - obvious in the last case or you’ll end up with lots of babies!)
 Neutering will reduce the chance of them fighting and also prevents does from getting uterine cancer, which is sadly very prevalent in older does - having lost three does to uterine cancer in the past, I would highly recommend that ALL does are spayed.

 ** I do NOT recommend that rabbits and guinea pigs are kept together, and will not sell this combination.
 Their dietary requirements are very different and bullying is likely to occur.